Babak's Oriental Carpets

 Size: 8'2" x 8'0"

-Afshars are handknotted by the nomadic tribes of Afshar on ground looms utilizing wool or cotton warps and wool wefts with a single thread between the rows of knots.
+Afshars are hand-knotted by the nomadic tribes of Afshar on ground looms using wool or cotton warps and wool wefts with a single thread between the rows of knots.
 The pile is wool and there are between 40 to 105 Turkish knots per square inch.
-Afshars knotted in the villages are done on vertical looms where both the warp and weft are in cotton, the knot is Persian, and the density between 40 and 100 knots per square inch.
-In common with most other nomadic groups, the Afshar make very few large items, and the most frequently encountered items are of dozar and zaromin size (8’ x 5’/6’ and 6’ x 4’).
+Afshars knotted in the villages are done on vertical looms where both the warp and weft are in cotton.
+In this case, the knot is Persian and the density ranges between 40 and 100 knots per square inch.
+In common with most other nomadic groups, the Afshar make few large items; generally, the most frequently encountered items are of dozar and zaromin size (8’ x 5’/6’ and 6’ x 4’).

 AFSHAR DEHAJ - The decoration of these carpets consists of large geometric boteh motifs.
+These patterns are stylized leaf-like floral symbols that often appear similar to a Paisley pattern.
 These boteh cover the whole field of the rug.

 AFSHAR MORGI - Morgi in Persian means chicken.
 These Afshars are decorated by a repeating geometric motif resembling a chicken which covers the whole field of the carpet.
 This is far and away the most original and interesting Afshar decoration.